PostHog/posthog.com/contents/docs/cdp/bigquery-export.md

     - bigquery-export
 ---

-> This app is currently unavailable while we do [some maintenance](https://github.com/PostHog/posthog/issues/15997).
+> This app is currently unavailable while we develop [a new export system](https://github.com/PostHog/posthog/issues/15997).
 It will be back again soon!

 This app streams events from PostHog into BigQuery as they are ingested.